Closing prices for crude oil, gold and other commodities - KVIA

 The Associated Press

-Wholesale gasoline for August delivery rose 5 cents to $3.25 a gallon.
-August heating oil fell 4 cents to $3.66 a gallon.
-August natural gas rose 46 cents to $7.48 per 1,000 cubic feet.
+Wholesale gasoline for August delivery rose 4 cents to $3.31 a gallon.
+August heating oil fell 3 cents to $3.63 a gallon.
+August natural gas fell 21 cents to $7.26 per 1,000 cubic feet.